Snowball115/SOL-AIBehaviourTree/README.md

 ## Description
-The Behaviour Tree is a very common way to represent AI in video games.
 This project was an assignment of the AI course, at the time during university.
 Gameplay components and level design were provided by the tutor.
+The Behaviour Tree is a very common way to represent AI in video games.
 The Behaviour Tree scripts can be found at "AIAssignmentProject/Assets/Scripts/BehaviourTree".
 The project is intended to represent two teams playing "Capture the flag" against each other.
+It also served to understand AI processes more precisely and to compare them with other AI types.

 ## Screenshots
 ![Screen01](https://github.com/Snowball115/SOL-AIBehaviourTree-Assignment/blob/master/Screenshots/BehaviourTree.png)